pacwrap/pacwrap/pacwrap-core/README.md

-# pacwrap-core - core library
+# pacwrap-core

-Core library providing core functionality for pacwrap.
+Core library providing the core functionality for pacwrap.